sqweelygig/supercool-servers/README.md

 ### 4.2 - General Reflection

 The project progress has slipped from a little ahead; it is now as per the timeline with the MVP implemented.
-This slippage is due to a change in employment patterns to full-time during term-time with a six-week summer vacation before the EMA deadline.
+This slippage is due to a change in employment patterns to full-time during term time with a six-week summer vacation before the EMA deadline.
 At this stage, the main concern is acquiring a case study, as this negotiation has quietened.

 During the project, there were learning experiences.